psu-epl/psu-epl.github.com/index.markdown

 - Misc Hand tools

 Read about all of our equipment and policies on our **[wiki](https://github.com/psu-epl/psu-epl.github.com/wiki "PSU EPL Wiki")**.

+## Using the Lab

+It's easy!
+Here's what you do:

+ 1. Go to our **[wiki](https://github.com/psu-epl/psu-epl.github.com/wiki "wiki")** and read the instructions on the equipment you want to use.
+ 1. Check the calendar (below) for office hours.
+ 1. Come to the lab during those office hours and get trained by an EPL manager on the equipment you want to use.
+Once you're trained on a piece of equipment, you can come in during any office hours and use that equipment.
+ 1. Once you've been trained on ALL the equipment, and you're willing to volunteer some hours to open the lab, you're eligible to become an EPL student manager.
+This gives you 24 hour card key acccess, although it does come with a lot of responsibility.

+**For more information, please see the [wiki](https://github.com/psu-epl/psu-epl.github.com/wiki "PSU EPL Wiki")**.

 ### Lab Calendar